gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 acts as both a producer and consumer of objects to processes occurring later, and respectively, earlier in the encoder pipeline.

-The system resource manager dynamically assigns objects to processes so as to minimize idle process time.
+The system resource manager dynamically assigns objects to processes to minimize idle process time.
 In addition, separate coordination of the empty and full object paths allows a great deal of configuration flexibility.
 This flexibility is important when, for example, producer and consumer processes require differing amounts of computational resources.
 In this case, a system resource manager may have N producers and M consumers where N is not equal to M.

 ![image6](./img/image6.png)
 <a name = "figure-6"></a>